EasyScreenCast/EasyScreenCast/README.md

-EasyScreenCast is a simple extension of a gnome 3 shel DE
+EasyScreenCast is a simple extension of a gnome 3 shell DE

 Copyright (C) 2013-2014 Borsato Ivano.